jeanbaptisteb/classic_wikipedia/README.md

 # Classic mode for Wikipedia
 <a href="https://addons.mozilla.org/firefox/addon/classic-wikipedia/">Classic mode for Wikipedia</a> is a Firefox add-on to get the classic Wikipedia interface and layout back, pre-January 2023.

-The add-on also works with other Wikimedia projects: Wikimedia Commons, Wiktionary, Wikisource, Wikidata.org, and MediaWiki (others will come).
-It leaves https://nostalgia.wikipedia.org untouched.
+The add-on also works with other Wikimedia projects: Wikimedia Commons, Wiktionary, Wikisource, Wikidata.org, and MediaWiki (more will come).
+It leaves <a href="https://nostalgia.wikipedia.org">Nostalgia Wikipedia</a> untouched.

-The add-on can be installed from the following address: **https://addons.mozilla.org/firefox/addon/classic-wikipedia/**
+The add-on can be installed from the following address: **<a href="https://addons.mozilla.org/firefox/addon/classic-wikipedia/">https://addons.mozilla.org/firefox/addon/classic-wikipedia/</a>**

 Feel free write a review on the Mozilla add-on page if you find this add-on useful or, God forbid, if you encountered problems using it.